Central Australia Road Trip With Kids

-You need a permit for this road which you can get at Glen Helen Resort.
+A permit is required for this road which you can get at Glen Helen Resort.
 Don’t worry, it’s only a few dollars.
-We thoroughly enjoyed this road and took it all the way to Watarrka National Park to see the spectacular Kings Canyon.
+We thoroughly enjoyed this route and took it all the way to Watarrka National Park to see the spectacular Kings Canyon.

 KINGS CANYON RESORT:

 We camped at Kings Canyon Resort.
 It has hot showers, clean toilets, washing machines and camp kitchens.
-However the best thing about Kings Canyon Resort Camping area, is the sunset viewing area.
+The best thing about the Kings Canyon Resort Camping area, is the sunset viewing area.